 A Unique Running Experience

 Spaceport America Relay Race takes place in April when the continental climate offers ideal temperatures for both day and evening running.
-Teams of 12 (or 6) will conquer around 180 miles by foot starting in El Paso, a city rich in beauty and culture.
+Teams of 12 (or 6) will conquer around 200 miles by foot starting in Sunland Park, NM.
 Traveling along the historic El Camino Real de Tierra Adentro trail, teams will make their way north to Las Cruces.
-In the evening, teams will run under a blanket of stars through various cities, such as Mesilla, Hatch, Williamsburg, and Truth or Consequences.
+In the evening, teams will run under a blanket of stars through various cities, such as Mesilla, Hatch, Williamsburg, Truth or Consequences, and Elephant Butte.
 As the sun rises in the beautiful desert surrounding Spaceport America, teams will continue to conquer the course on day 2 of their adventure.

 Every runner on the team will complete 3 segments (or “legs”) along the course.
 The team captain will assign each runner a number (i.e. Runner #1), and that runner will be responsible for completing their corresponding legs in the race rotation (in this case, Legs 1, 13, and 25).
 Please see the leg chart below.
 Note: This chart is subject to change.